mulugithub/JavaScript-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse team to give this project and the MV code reviewers.
+- we would like to thank Microverse team to give this project and the MV code reviewers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>